ADHD Foods to Avoid

 Just look on any label and see how fast this adds up.
 A bowl of cereal and a glass of juice will catapult you over 25 grams-and that is just breakfast!

-Our family is no way near the 1/2 pound a day norm, but we often exceed the less than 25 grams of processed sugar per day recommendation for kids.
+Our family is no way near the 1/2 pound a day norm, but we often exceed 25 grams of processed sugar per day recommendation for kids.

 Remember we are talking about processed sugar…so that includes juices and dried fruit- as well as the obvious candy, frozen pizza, tomato sauce, cakes, cereals, granola bars, ketchup, salad dressings, barbecue chips, and cookies.